ocefpaf/.github-1/CONTRIBUTING.md

 ## What happens after the pull request

-You've make your changes, documented them, added some tests, and submitted a pull request.
+You've made your changes, documented them, added some tests, and submitted a pull request.
 What now?

 ### Automated Testing